What Is Pleurectomy/Decortication?

 Many mesothelioma specialists and doctors recommend P/D over EPP to treat pleural mesothelioma.
 P/D is a less radical lung-sparing surgery, so it generally results in a better quality of life and a higher chance of surviving the surgery.

 Patients who underwent EPP had significantly reduced lung function compared to P/D patients.
-Both procedures resulted in a significant decrease in the quality of life factors the researchers measured following surgery.
+Both procedures resulted in a significant decrease in the quality of life factors the studies measured following surgery.
 However, P/D patients returned to baseline levels after 12 months.